CodeLiners/SpatialRunes/README.md

 ======
 Originally for ModJam, this mod adds tons of exciting runes to Minecraft.

 Many people have asked this, and yes, I will be continuing this after ModJam.
 It will get tons of new runes, Containers that actually work right, and more.
-I guess you can consider this "1.0" a Beta or even Aphla, as the best is yet to come.
+I guess you can consider this "1.0" a Beta or even Alpha, as the best is yet to come.

 > Latest builds: http://ci.directmyfile.com/<br>